January 2023 – Lower Mainland Monthly Update (REBGV & FVREB)

-Metro Vancouver & Fraser Valley sales have moderated.
+Metro Vancouver & Fraser Valley sales are at their lowest in over 10 years.

 The most reliable indicator of market prices is the Sales to Active Listings Ratio (SAL).
 This is the ratio between the number of sales in a given month and the number of active listings at month-end.